CodeYourFuture/tech-products-demo/.github/CONTRIBUTING.md

   - Compare the coverage report to the GitHub Pages site in the repo, which shows the current coverage on `main`, to ensure it's not falling too much (and is ideally rising!)
 - `git push` the changes and open a pull request, following the guidance in the template.

 You can see examples of all of the above in the codebase and the pull requests on the repository.
-Proceding in this way gives plenty of chances to check in for guidance, e.g. _"does this E2E test reflect your understanding of the user flow"_, or _"do you think this Swagger API design is sensible?"_, before too much work has been done on a possibly-incorrect implementation.
+Proceeding in this way gives plenty of chances to check in for guidance, e.g. _"does this E2E test reflect your understanding of the user flow"_, or _"do you think this Swagger API design is sensible?"_, before too much work has been done on a possibly-incorrect implementation.

+## Create a test environment

+### Deploy

+A `render.yaml` file is provided to allow you to deploy a test environment, comprising the app itself and a Postgres database, to [Render].
+To do this:

+- Log in to the Render Dashboard using GitHub
+- Make sure Render has access to at least your fork of the repo (or give it access to all repos in your account)
+- Click the "New" button and select "Blueprint"
+- Click the "Connect" button on your fork of the repo
+  - Name it something like `{your-github-login}-tech-products-demo`
+  - Click "Generate" for all three environment variables (make sure to note the value of `SUDO_TOKEN` down)
+    - Note the `OAUTH_` values won't actually be correct, but they're needed for the app to start; we'll update them soon
+  - Click "Apply"

+Once the deployment succeeds you should have a URL like `https://tech-products-demo-abc123.onrender.com`, let's call this `$URL`.

+Update the repository's "About" section in GitHub to use this `$URL` instead of the upstream's Heroku URL.

+You can see the current environment variables for your app in Dashboard -> `tech-products-demo` Web Service -> Environment.

+### OAuth

+Create a new [GitHub OAuth] application.

+- Enter `{your name} Tech Products Demo` for the **Application name**
+- Enter the `{$URL}` for the **Homepage URL**
+- Enter `{$URL}/api/auth/callback` for the **Authorization callback URL**

+You will now see a client ID; use this value for the `OAUTH_CLIENT_ID` environment variable in Render.

+Click "Generate a client secret" in GitHub.
+You will now see a client secret; use this value for the `OAUTH_CLIENT_SECRET` environment variable in Render.

+Click "Save Changes" in Render.
+This will trigger a redeployment.
+When it finishes you should be able to visit `$URL` and log into your app using GitHub!

+Whenever you push changes to your `main` branch, this site will be automatically redeployed.
+You can check which commit is deployed at any time by visiting `{$URL}/build-info.txt`.

 ## End-to-end tests